cilwerner/azure-docs/articles/active-directory/develop/quickstart-web-app-aspnet-core-sign-in.md

 ## Register the application in the Microsoft Entra admin center

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least an [Cloud Application Administrator](../roles/permissions-reference.md#cloud-application-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least an [Application Developer](../roles/permissions-reference.md#cloud-application-developer).
 1. Browse to **Identity** > **Applications** > **App registrations**.
 1. On the page that appears, select **+ New registration**.
 1. When the **Register an application** page appears, enter a name for your application, such as *identity-client-app*.